How to write implications in research?

 Practical implications

 Practical implications involve the application of research findings in real-world settings.
+They may be relevant to professional practice, industry applications or technological developments.

 • Professional practice: How practitioners in a field (e.g. medicine, education, engineering) can apply the findings to improve their work.